-The Environment Agency Pension Funds (EAPF) is part of the Local Government Pension Scheme (LGPS), and the Active Fund has three employers - the Environment Agency (EA), Natural Resources Wales (NRW) and Shared Services Connected Limited (SSCL).
+The Environment Agency Pension Funds (EAPF) are part of the Local Government Pension Scheme (LGPS), and the Active Fund has three employers - the Environment Agency (EA), Natural Resources Wales (NRW) and Shared Services Connected Limited (SSCL).

 The Active Fund is open to all members of the Environment Agency and to those employees of NRW and SSCL who transferred from the EA on their relevant vesting day.
-It has 11,205 active members, 7,339 deferred members and 6,419 pensioners.
+It has 10,631 contributing members, 8,457 deferred members and 6,678 pensioners.

 The Closed Fund exists solely for the purpose of paying pensions and related benefits of a group of former employees in the water industry in England and Wales who did not transfer to one of the Privatised Water Companies' schemes in 1989.
-It has no active members, 1,637 deferred members and 12,923 pensioners.
-This Communications Policy Statement is effective from 15 June 2017.
+It has no contributing members, 1,391 deferred members and 12,411 pensioners.
+This Communications Policy Statement is effective from 13 June 2018.

 We have an agreed strategy for implementing a move to more electronic communication which continues to evolve.
 These developments are reflected in this policy statement.
 In particular we have developed our website www.eapf.org.uk to provide a knowledge centre for members.
-Further information with details of any employer related aspects of pensions such as polices on contributions, the use of discretions etc. can be found on our Fund employer's respective intranets.
+Further information with details of any employer related aspects of pensions such as polices on contributions, the use of discretions etc can be found on our Fund employer's respective intranets.